Semen Analysis Testing

 The standard recommendation is a single semen analysis is adequate if all of the parameters are in the normal range.
 However, a normal semen analysis does not mean that a man is not sub-fertile, so there a few caveats to consider:

-#2) If a man has normal semen analysis testing but the couple is still not able to establish a pregnancy after a subsequent reasonable period of time trying (e.g. 6 to 12 months), then repeat semen analysis testing (and possibly other tests, such as hormonal and/or sperm DNA fragmentation testing) may be indicated.
+#2) If a man has normal semen analysis testing but the couple is still not able to establish a pregnancy after a subsequent reasonable period of time trying (e.g. 6 to 12 months), then repeat semen analysis testing (and possibly other tests, such as hormonal testing) may be indicated.

 Abnormal Semen Parameters

-When abnormalities are present on semen analysis testing, then at least two semen analyses should be performed, at least ten weeks apart.
-If the first analysis is abnormal, then the next step can be to see a male fertility specialist, after which the second semen analysis can be performed after some basic testing and interventions have been undertaken.
+When abnormalities are present on semen analysis testing, then at least two semen analyses should be performed.
+The official AUA/ASRM guidelines recommend that these be performed at least 1 month apart.
+[Schlegal PN.
+FertSteril 2021] However, I prefer to have the semen analysis testing about 8-10 weeks apart (see below).
+If the first analysis is abnormal, then the next step can be to have a male infertility evaluation, after which the second semen analysis can be performed following some basic testing and interventions have been undertaken.

 Where to Get Semen Testing